-MGF 1106.
+MGF1106.
 Mathematics for Liberal Arts I. This course is designed to enable students to meet part of the general education requirement in mathematics and receive instruction in a broad range of skills beyond algebra.
 Topics include: sets, logic, counting principles, the metric system, geometry, probability, statistics, permutations and combinations.
-Prerequisites: Successful completion of the equivalent of one year of high school Algebra I and an acceptable score on a state approved mathematics placement test, or a "C" or higher in MAT 1033, or a grade of "C" or higher in the high school equivalent course for MAT 1033 (Math for College Readiness) within the past two years and an acceptable score on a state approved mathematics placement test.
+Prerequisites: Successful completion of the equivalent of one year of high school Algebra I and one year of high school Algebra II and an acceptable score on a state approved mathematics placement test, or a "C" or higher in MAT 1033, or a grade of "C" or higher in the high school equivalent course for MAT 1033 (Math for College Readiness) within the past two years and an acceptable score on a state approved mathematics placement test.
 A "C" grade or higher must be earned in this course to satisfy part of the general education requirements in mathematics and to advance to a higher level mathematics course.
 3 semester hours credit.
 [A]